donyu/cs3136-recitations/recitation-2.md

 Looking closely, we see that the only difference in 2's complement is that the first binary digit represents a negative value now!

 A quick way to get the value of a 2's complement binary number is as follows.

 	1. If given a 2's complement number with a leading 1 such as 1010 we will first flip every bit to get 0101

 	2. Now evaluate the value of the resulting binary number normally i.e. 0101 = 5

 	3. Now add 1 to that value i.e. 5 + 1 = 6, and make it negative i.e. 6 -> -6

 A 2's complement number with a leading 0 should be evaluated the same as any other binary number.

 ### Hexadecimals ###

-Hexidecimals is yet another common way of representing number.
-Now it's base-16 and has letters to represent more digits!
+Hexidecimals is yet another common way of representing numbers.
+Except now it's base-16 and has letters to represent more digits!

 Following the same layout as binary, we now have the following digit possibilites:
-	1, 2, 3, 4, 5, 6, 7, 8, 9, A (equal to 10), B (equal to 11), C (equal to 12), D (equal to 13), E (equal to 14), F (equal to 15)
+	0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A (equal to 10), B (equal to 11), C (equal to 12), D (equal to 13), E (equal to 14), F (equal to 15)

 Each digit place now corresponds to 16 to some power i.e. AE = (10 * 16^1 + 14 * 16^0).
 Also it's really important to note that each hexidecimal digit corresponds to a 4 digit binary number!